 Some models allow scheduled cleanings, advanced navigation with an on-board camera, or accessories that help protect sensitive areas of your home.

-For a budget-friendly robot vacuum, check out the iLife A4s or the Ecovacs Deebot N79, which both fall under $250.
+For a budget-friendly robot vacuum, check out the iLife A4s or the Ecovacs Deebot N79.
 For a truly hands-free robot vacuum, check out the Roomba 960 or Roomba 980, which offer top-of-the-line navigation and other features.

 After you’ve selected your vacuum, you’ll want to study up on the tools it comes with.
 Many vacuums come with different cleaning brushes, removable nozzles, or attachments for specific tasks.